 - Crime - both defence & prosecution

-- Civil - Breach of Contract and wide range of road traffic related disputes.
+- Civil - breach of contract and related civil disputes.

-Adrian joined Maidstone Chambers in 2013 after a career in the National Probation Service and then later the Crown Prosecution Service.
-After receiving a scholarship through the CPS and the successful completion of the bar exams whilst acting as an Associate Prosecutor in West London, Adrian was called to the Bar.
+Adrian joined Maidstone Chambers in 2013, after a career in the National Probation Service and then later the Crown Prosecution Service.
+After receiving a scholarship with the CPS and the successful completion of the bar exams, whilst acting as an Associate Prosecutor in West London for 6 years, Adrian was called to the Bar.
 After pupillage in Chambers, Adrian briefly worked as a Senior Crown Prosecutor in the specialist domestic violence team in London.
 He is currently instructed in a high profile private prosecution.

-Since returning to Chambers, Adrian has developed a strong Crwn Court practice in Kent and London and is regularly instructed on matters ranging from benefit frud to grevious bodiy harm and arson.
-Last year he acted as Junior Counsel, lead by Mr Sinclair, in the Hatton Garden case defending Mr Harbinson.
+Since returning to Chambers, Adrian has developed a strong Crown Court practice in Kent and London and is regularly instructed on matters ranging from benefit fraud to grievous bodily harm.
 He now has a predominantly criminal practice, accepting instructions for both defence and prosecution work.

-Outside of the law, Adrian is a respectble long distance runner, a patient beagle owner and father of one.
+Outside of the law, Adrian is a respectable long distance runner, a forgiving beagle owner and an enthusiastic father of one.

-R v H: The successful defence of Mr Harbinson, an accused in the Hatton Garden Jewellery Heist case.
+R v H: Acted as Junior Counsel, led by Mr. Sinclair, in the defence of Mr Harbinson, an accused in the Hatton Garden Jewelry Heist case.

-R v JH: The successful defence of a defendant accused of wounding another with a glass at a party.
+R v JH: The defence of a lady accused of wounding another with a glass at a party.

-R v SI: A successful Prosecution of a male who kept the complainant in a sexual relationship for over two years.
-The defendant had achieved this by threatening her with the exposure of the nature of their relationship to her traditional Muslim parents and community.
+R v SI: A prosecution of a male who pressured and coerced the complainant into remaining in a sexual relationship for over two years.
+The defendant had achieved this by threatening her with the exposure of their relationship to her traditional Muslim parents and community.

-R v B and others: A successful Prosecution of a three handed Robbery, Possession of an Offensive Weapon and Possession of a Firearm.
-The case involved two separate groups of 11 year old victims with a total of 6 child witnesses.
+R v B and others: A Prosecution of a three handed Robbery, Possession of an Offensive Weapon and Possession of a Firearm.
+The case involved two separate groups of 11-year old victims with a total of 6 child witnesses.